dxc-technology/halstack-style-guide/components/footer/README.md

 - The footer frame should be docked at the bottom of the page and should not scroll with any of the data within working section of the screen.
 - The footer frame should span the entire screen width.
 - The footer frame should display the copyright information at the right margin.
-- We recommend to upload a smaller logo than the header.
-If the company has a minimal logo in their branding, they should use it.
-If not, just a smaller version of the main logo.
+- We recommend uploading either an alternate version or a smaller brand image than the used in the header.
+If the company has an alternate version of the logo, isotype, imagotype or isologo available, we encourage to use it.
+In the opposite case a smaller version of the main brand image can be used.

 ## Links and references